Bergonzio Botta: Treasurer

 By 1491, Botta was working in the ducal financial administration under Ludovico's regency.
 He rose to become master of general revenue.
-After Ludovico became duke, Botta advcoated highly unpopular policies for raising funds and was active in their collection in 1493–1494.
+After Ludovico became duke, Botta advocated highly unpopular policies for raising funds and was active in their collection in 1493–1494.
 Marino Sanuto the Younger records that when the nobleman Francesco Bernardino Visconti accused Ludovico of ruining the state with exactions, Botta came to the duke's defence.
 The chronicler Ambrogio da Paullo echoed Visconti in blaming Botta, in part, for the ruin of the state under Ludovico.

 In 1499, as a French army approached Milan and with Ludovico having fled to Germany, Botta took refuge in the Castello Sforzesco.
 He favoured setting up a republic in Ludovico's absence to buy time.
 He was probably a party to the negotitations that surrendered the city to the French on 17 September.
 He left the castle the next day.